TedMcManus/Grid_Synth/README.md

 # Grid_Synth
-Driver code for a polyphonic synthesizer with a tonnetz-based user interface written in p5.js
+Driver code for a polyphonic synthesizer with a tonnetz-based user interface written in p5.js, accessible on GitHub Pages at [https://tedmcmanus.github.io/Grid_Synth/](https://tedmcmanus.github.io/Grid_Synth/)

 ## Using the app
 As it stands, this application has been tested on both Google Chrome and Microsoft Edge browsers.
 In theory, any web browser that supports the